ncatlab/nlab-content/pages/18514.md

 By prop. \ref{SingularSupportOfCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetimeIsTheLightCone} the [[singular support]] of $\Delta_S$ is the [[light cone]].

-Since the causal propagator is a solution to the hmogeneous Klein-Gordon equation, the [[propagation of singularities theorem]] says that also all [[wave vectors]] in the wave front set are lightlike.
+Since the causal propagator is a solution to the homogeneous Klein-Gordon equation, the [[propagation of singularities theorem]] says that also all [[wave vectors]] in the wave front set are lightlike.
-Hence it just remains to show that all non-vanishing lightlike wave vectors base on the lightcone in spacetime do appear in the wave fron set.
+Hence it just remains to show that all non-vanishing lightlike wave vectors based on the lightcone in spacetime indeed do appear in the wave front set.

 To that end, let $b \in C^\infty_{cp}(\mathbb{R}^{p,1})$ be a [[bump function]] whose [[compact support]] includes the origin.